Less is More

 • Create one pocket of space this week.
 Even fifteen minutes.
 No phone.
 No input.
 Just you.

 These aren't glamorous tools.
-They're not going to go viral.
+They won't go viral.
 But they are the foundation.
 And without the foundation, nothing else holds.

 Previous